 You can bundle it as part of a package or as a separate offering.
 Just make sure to include it in your emails and social media posts.

-Sponsorships are probably the oldest trick in the book of fundraising ideas.
-Talk to the local businesses in your community.
+Sponsorships are probably the oldest trick in the book of nonprofit fundraising ideas.
+Talk to the businesses in your community and offer opportunities for corporate sponsorship.
+Getting corporate sponsors for these types of events isn’t usually that hard.
 Most of the time, they’re also eager for their brands to be seen at events like this.